Peter Garrett: Other roles and activities

+In May 2026, Garrett was appointed chair of Landcare Australia.

+In June 2026, Garrett was appointed to chair an inquiry into the AUKUS pact.

 Personal life

 Garrett is married and has three daughters.
-He is the uncle of Maude Garrett, formerly of Nickelodeon Australia and SourceFed.

 Garrett's grandfather, Tom Vernon Garrett, was one of many prisoners of war who died in the sinking of Montevideo Maru.
-That sinking is considered the worst maritime disaster in Australia's history.
 He refers to this event in the opening line of the Earth and Sun and Moon track "In the Valley".

 In 2007, artist Michael Mucci entered a portrait of Garrett in the Archibald Prize, while in 2022 Anh Do's portrait was a finalist.

 Garrett supports the Essendon Bombers in the Australian Football League, although he has also shown favour to the Melbourne Demons as a secondary team when they faced Essendon rival Carlton in an AFL final.